Everest Base Camp Trek vs Annapurna Base Camp Trek

 - Permit and fees: Sagarmatha National Park Entrance Permit, TIMS card, and Everest Base Camp Trekking Permit (required)

 Everest Base Camp Trek Itinerary

-Here is the outlined 14-day itinerary for the Everest Base Camp trek:
+Outlined 14-day itinerary for the Everest Base Camp Trek:

 Arrive at Kathmandu and transfer to your hotel.
 Spend the day exploring the city and getting familiar with the Nepalese culture.

 Day 2: Fly to Lukla and trek to Phakding (2,652m).

 Take an early morning flight to Lukla and start your trek to Phakding, a small village located on the banks of the Dudh Koshi River.